Predictive Low Rank Matrix Learning under Partial Observations: Mixed-Projection ADMM: Formulation Properties

 \subsection{Equivalence Between Regularization and Robustness}

-Real-world datasets frequently contain inaccuracies and missing values, which hinder the ability of machine learning models to generalize effectively to new data when these inconsistencies are not appropriately modelled.
+Real-world datasets frequently contain inaccuracies and missing values, which hinder the ability of machine learning models to generalize effectively to new data when these inconsistencies are not appropriately {modeled}.
 Consequently, robustness is a crucial quality for machine learning models, both in theory and application \citep{xu2009robustness, bertsimas2020robust}.
 In this section, we show that our regularized problem \eqref{opt_lrml4:MC_primal} can be viewed as a robust optimization (RO) problem.
-This finding justifies the inclusion of the nuclear norm regularization term in \eqref{opt_lrml4:MC_primal} and is in a similar flavor as known results from the robust optimization literature in the case of vector \citep{bertsimas2018characterization} and matrix \citep{bertsimas2023slr} problems.
+This finding justifies the inclusion of the nuclear norm regularization term in \eqref{opt_lrml4:MC_primal} and is in a similar flavor as known results from the robust optimization literature in the case of vector \citep{bertsimas2018characterization} and matrix \citep{bertsimas2023slr} problems. {Note that the equivalence presented in Proposition \ref{prop_lrml4:ro} follows from the well studied duality of the nuclear norm and the spectral norm.}

 \begin{proposition} Problem \eqref{opt_lrml4:MC_primal} is equivalent to the following robust optimization problem: where $\mathcal{U}=\{\bm{\Delta} \in \mathbb{R}^{n \times m}: \Vert \bm{\Delta} \Vert_\sigma \leq \gamma\}$. \end{proposition}